omerlux/StompBookClubServer/README.md

 # spl-net
 This was the third assignemnt in the course SPL201 - java server for Book Club

+Implementing a thread safe Server (Java) - TPC and Reactor patterns, and a multiple thread Client (Cpp).
+Server-Client Communication according to 'STOMP' protocol.

 For running, do the following steps:

 1) terminal command: ~/bin/mvn compile